 In case you are on a budget the E-Blue Mazer II really is the way to go.
 You don’t need to drop a lot of money to get a decent wireless gaming mouse in 2019.
 There are dozens of different brands competing for your money and they all undercut each other in price, making their margins razor thin.
 The E-Blue Mazer II might not last as long as the more expensive options on this list, but it covers all the basics.
 Decent battery life, a reliable transmission and a good adjustable sensor is all you really need and the E-Blue Mazer II checks all those boxes.

 If you came into this article with a budget above $100, we recommend you take a very good look at the SteelSeries Rival 650.
 This high-end gaming mouse comes with a 12,000 CPI, 350 IPS optical 1 to 1 tracking sensor, which is often used by esports pros.
 Fully charged it lasts 24 hours and after that a quick 15 minute charge will get you an addition 10 hours of use.
 The stand-out feature this mouse offer is the ability to add an remove weights to your liking, which is a huge bonus.

 How We Picked

-So you have your comfortable cushioned gaming chair, your high-end computer with all the GPU and RAM you could ever need (probably still not enough for Minecraft on max settings).
-You got your headset on, and you’re ready to start.
+So you have your comfortable cushioned gaming chair, your high-end computer with all the case fans, GPU and RAM you could ever need (probably still not enough for Minecraft on max settings).
+You got your gaming earbuds on, and you’re ready to start.
 You sit in that seat and play some CS:GO, but you just aren’t hitting those headshots.
 Of course, it’s definitely NOT your lack of skill.
 It must be something else.
 And since there is no other hardware left to blame, it’s probably your mouse.
 Time to upgrade!